Qepanna/goFlux/README.md

 This document is out of date.
 Please consult [this webpage](https://qepanna.quarto.pub/goflux/) instead.

-#### BETA VERSION
+#### FIRST RELEASE

-The package is ready to use, but errors may still occur.
+The package is ready to use and fully functional, but errors may still occur.
 Please report any issues to the maintainer, Karelle Rheault (<karh@ign.ku.dk>), including script and raw data if necessary.
 Thank you for helping me in the development of this tool! 🙏

 ### One Package to rule them all